MicrosoftDocs/azure-docs/articles/cognitive-services/openai/how-to/quota.md

 The flexibility to distribute TPM globally within a subscription and region has allowed Azure OpenAI Service to loosen other restrictions:

 - The maximum resources per region are increased to 30.
-- The limit on creating no more than two deployments of the same model in a resource has been removed.
+- The limit on creating no more than one deployments of the same model in a resource has been removed.

 ## Assign quota